 Tenants within our Centres benefit from well designed and practical facilities, flexible contracts and the presence of similar organisations and individuals – all of whom can provide further support and partnership opportunities as well as a sense of community to otherwise potentially isolated groups.

 Each of our Centres are managed with the environment in mind and our financial, environmental and social performance is externally audited on an annual basis.

-The UK Company is part of a wider international family of organisations providing similar services in the UK, Australia, Belgium and France, and each Company is committed to our ‘Quintessentials’, a set of five management principles designed to ensure that all members conform to our common aims, values and our Triple Bottom Line approach.
+The UK Company is part of a wider international family of organisations providing similar services in the UK, Australia, Belgium, France and the US, and each Company is committed to our ‘Quintessentials’, a set of five management principles designed to ensure that all members conform to our common aims, values and our Triple Bottom Line approach.